php-telegram-bot/core/README.md

 ```php
 $telegram->enableMySQL($credentials, $BOT_NAME.'_');
 ```
+Consider to use the utf8mb4 branch if you find some special characters problems.

+### Channels Support
+All methods implemented can be used to manage channels.
+(**new!**) With admin interface you can manage your channel directly with your bot private chat.

 ### Commands
 The bot is able to recognise commands in chat with multiple bot (/command@mybot ).